Best-Rated Electricity Providers NSW

 Owned by the Vocus Group, Dodo is perhaps best-known as a phone and internet provider, but now also sells electricity and gas.
 Dodo operates across most eastern states, with a single variable rate market offer with lower rates than the reference price.
 Its big selling point is that customers have the convenience of dealing with just one company for all their home services, and can save up to $10 per month on internet plans by bundling with Dodo energy.

-Dodo Prices
+Dodo prices

 Here are the Dodo plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 5. EnergyAustralia